jwSharp/chess/CONTRIBUTING.md

-At the moment, this project may not be contributed to.
+# Contributing

+- Unfortunately, at this time, no outside contributions may be made.